Chart Color Schemes

 The educational profile of Coomera exceeds national averages, with above-average qualification levels and academic performance metrics

-Coomera's educational qualifications lag behind regional averages.
-As of 2016, 20.6% of residents aged 15+ held university degrees, compared to the Australian average of 30.4%.
-Bachelor degrees were most common at 14.5%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.9%).
-Vocational credentials were prominent, with 43.7% of residents aged 15+ holding them - advanced diplomas accounted for 14.4% and certificates for 29.3%.
+Coomera's educational qualifications trail Australian benchmarks; 20.6% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most prevalent (14.5%), followed by postgraduate qualifications (4.2%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas at 14.4% and certificates at 29.3%.

-Educational participation was high, with 36.9% of residents enrolled in formal education as of 2016.
-This included 13.5% in primary education, 9.9% in secondary education, and 5.3% pursuing tertiary education.
+Educational participation is high, with 36.9% of residents currently enrolled in formal education, including 13.5% in primary, 9.9% in secondary, and 5.3% pursuing tertiary education.

 Frequently Asked Questions - Education